bitextor/bitextor/README.md

 bitextor [OPTIONS] -v LEXICON -u  URL LANG1 LANG2 bitextor [OPTIONS] -v LEXICON -U FILE LANG1 LANG2
 ```
+where, *LANG1* and *LANG2* are the two-character lang codes following the ISO 639-1, and *LEXICON* is a bilingual lexicon bewteen languages LANG1 and LANG2.
-In the first case, bitextor downloads the URL specified.
-In the second case, the file specified with the option -U should be a tab-separated file containing, in each line, a URL to be crawled and its destination ETT file.
-In all cases, it is mandatory to specify the lexicon to be used and the target languages to be crawled.
-One more way to run bitextor is available, using option *-e* to specify an ETT file containing a previously crawled website (this step starts in the second step described in the previous section):
+With option *-u* bitextor downloads the URL specified; option *-U* allows to use a tab-separated file containing, in each line, a URL to be crawled and the [ETT](https://github.com/bitextor/bitextor/wiki/Intermediate-formats-used-in-Bitextor) file where the crawled data will be stored.

+It is also possible to re-process a previously crawled web site by using option *-e* to specify an [ETT](https://github.com/bitextor/bitextor/wiki/Intermediate-formats-used-in-Bitextor) (this process starts in the second step described in the previous section):
 ```
 bitextor [OPTIONS] -v LEXICON -e ETT LANG1 LANG2
 ```
-Options -u and -e can be combined to specify the file where the documents downloaded from the URL will be stored for future processing.
+Options *-u* and *-e* can be combined to specify the file where the documents downloaded from the URL will be stored for future processing.

 See more useful options, entry points and stop points of the whole pipeline using -h or --help command.

-It is worth noting that a bilingual lexicon relating the languages of the parallel corpus that will be built is required if you are using the default document aligner.
-Some dictionaries are provided already in [bitextor-data](https://github.com/bitextor/bitextor-data), but customised dictionaries can easily be built from parallel corpora as explained in the next section.

-To test our baseline you can use the configuration file included in the repository (given the code at `~/bitextor` and the probabilistic dictionaries at `~/bitextor-dictionaries/??-??.dic`).
-See format documentation inside the `baseline.conf` to create your own file.
-In action:
+Options can be provided either when calling bitextor or by definning them in a configuration file as in the following example:
 ```
-bitextor --config-file ~/bitextor/baseline.conf -u URL LANG1 LANG2
+bitextor --config-file CONFIGFILE -u URL LANG1 LANG2
 ```
+A sample configuration file (`baseline.conf`) can be found in this repository.
+This sample configuration file assumes that the path to the bilingual lexicons is `~/bitextor-dictionaries`.

+Some dictionaries are provided in [bitextor-data](https://github.com/bitextor/bitextor-data) repository, but customised dictionaries can easily be built from parallel corpora as explained in the next section.
+It is also possible to use other lexicons already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is compatible with the one defined in the next section.

+It is important to highlight that Bitextor

 ## Build bilingual dictionaries from parallel corpora